alekhaya99/Speak/README.md

 # speak

 Speak is a Flutter Application to promote waste reduction in the community of Singapore.
-In the upcoming years, we not only aiming to expand in Singapore but also in the other parts of the World
+In the upcoming years, we not only aiming to expand in Singapore but also in the other parts of the World.
+We started to code from early Febuary and the 1st prototype was released for testing in end March 2020.

 ## Getting Started